 Decision to approve or reject advertising

-A decision as to whether an advertisement complies with the standards required by this guideline shall be the responsibility of the General Manager Communications and may be delegated to staff identified below.
+- A decision as to whether an advertisement complies with the standards required by this policy shall be the responsibility of the Executive General Manager Customer Experience.

-Prior to deciding whether an advertisement complies with the standards required by this guideline, the General Manager Communications may consult the NZ Advertising Standards Authority as to whether the advertisement complies with that authority’s code of ethics and specific codes.
+- Prior to deciding whether an advertisement complies with the standards required by this policy, the Executive General Manager Customer Experience may consult the NZ Advertising Standards Authority and NZTA as to whether the advertisement complies with that authority’s code of ethics and specific codes.
 The response from the NZ Advertising Standards Authority may be taken into account when determining whether an advertisement complies with the standards required by this policy.

-The General Manager Communications shall notify the applicant within five days following receipt of the advertisement whether the advertisement is approved or is rejected.
+- The Executive General Manager Customer Experience shall notify the applicant within five days following receipt of the advertisement whether the advertisement is approved or is rejected.
 Notification is deemed given if posted to applicant’s last known address, emailed to the applicant’s email address and if the applicant acknowledges receipt, or sent by facsimile to the applicant’s facsimile number and if the sender's facsimile machine confirms transmission to the applicant.

-If the General Manager Communications considers that the advertisement does not comply with the standards contained in this policy and should be rejected, they may propose or invite from the applicant variations to the advertisement to achieve compliance with the standards required by this policy.
+- If the Executive General Manager Customer Experience considers that the advertisement does not comply with the standards contained in this policy and should be rejected, they may propose or invite from the applicant variations to the advertisement to achieve compliance with the standards required by this policy.

-If the advertisement is rejected, the notification referred to above may include details of the reasons why the General Manager Communications considered that the advertisement did not comply with the standards contained in this guideline, however, the General Manager Communications shall not be obliged to provide such reasons.
+- If the advertisement is rejected, the notification referred to above may include details of the reasons why the Executive General Manager Customer Experience considered that the advertisement did not comply with the standards contained in this guideline, however, the Executive General Manager Customer Experience shall not be obliged to provide such reasons.

-The General Manager Communications reserves the right to remove or to request the removal of any advertisement that, in Auckland Transport’s reasonable opinion, does not or is found not to comply with this policy.
+- The Executive General Manager Customer Experience reserves the right to remove or to request the removal of any advertisement that, in AT’s reasonable opinion, does not or is found not to comply with this policy.